kristjanjansen/md2html/README.md

 * Print-optimzed stylesheet with separate title page
 * URL autolinking
-* Github-style line breaks
+* Github-style linebreaks
-* Extra typograpy conversions such as --
+* Extra typographic conversions such as --
 * Easy image linking using ```img:filename ``` tag, just place your images to ```images/``` folder and they will be picked from there

 ## Requirements